alexislours/alexi.sh/content/posts/2022/07/lockdown-jsc.md

 Apple also gives a rough list of the features disabled in Lockdown, including one which caught my eye:

-> Web browsing: Certain complex web technologies, like just-in-time (JIT) JavaScript compilation, are disabled unless the user excludes a trusted site from [Lockdown Mode](https://www.apple.com/newsroom/2022/07/apple-expands-commitment-to-protect-users-from-mercenary-spyware/).[^1]
+> Web browsing: Certain complex web technologies, like just-in-time (JIT) JavaScript compilation, are disabled unless the user excludes a trusted site from Lockdown Mode.[^1^](https://www.apple.com/newsroom/2022/07/apple-expands-commitment-to-protect-users-from-mercenary-spyware/)

 The first thing I thought was that disabling JavaScript JIT compilation in JavaScriptCore would cause a major drop in performance, given the amount of JavaScript used in webpages.
 I wanted to test how big this impact would be.